Paul McGrath (footballer): Early life

-McGrath was born in Greenford, Middlesex, to a Nigerian father who met his Irish mother during his medical studies in Dublin.
+Paul McGrath was born on 4 December 1959 in Greenford, Middlesex, to a Nigerian father who met his Irish mother during his medical studies in Dublin.
 His father disappeared soon after his conception.
 His mother, Betty McGrath, was terrified that her father would find out she had become pregnant outside marriage and in an interracial relationship.
 She travelled in secret to London to have her child, who was considered illegitimate.
-She was strongly advised to give her son up for adoption at the Mother and Baby home in Acton, where she refused to do so numerous times.
-Upon her arrival back in her hometown Paul was forcibly taken away from her, placed with a foster family and later transferred to the Smyly Trust Home.
-This was arranged and carried out by the Catholic Crusade members in Dublin.
-It was assumed that Betty McGrath gave him up for fostering in Ireland when he was four weeks old.
+Betty spent the last few weeks of her pregnancy in Acton at a Mother and Baby home, where she was pressured to give up her son for adoption.
+Although she resisted, Paul was forcibly taken away from her upon her arrival back in Dublin, where he was placed with a foster family and later transferred to the Smyly Trust Home.
+This was arranged and carried out by members of the Catholic Crusade in Dublin.
+McGrath was between four and ten weeks old when he entered the foster care system.

 When he was five years old, one of the daughters of the family he had been fostered by came to Betty to say they could not control him.
 At that stage, his mother had him back for a number of days before having to put him into an orphanage.
 Despite being Paul McGrath on his birth certificate, the admission form required the name of the father, hence he was known as Paul Nwobilo for a time.

 Betty would later have a second black child, a daughter named Okune, and both Betty and Okune would visit Paul while he was in care.
 Regretting giving Paul into care, Betty kept Okune with her, but growing up, this caused confusion within Paul who also wanted to live with her.

 In school, McGrath had begun to excel in sports and was invited to play for Pearse Rovers Under-13s in Sallynoggin.
 McGrath remained in various forms of foster care around Dublin until he turned 18.
 In his later teenage years, he was able to reconcile with his mother, as well as his maternal grandfather.

 By age 17, McGrath had begun playing for the junior football club Dalkey United.
 However, within months of leaving foster care he suffered a "catastrophic mental breakdown" that would ultimately last for a year.
 McGrath was placed in the psychiatric hospital St. John of God in Stillorgan, where he lay in a "trance-like state, unspeaking, incontinent and covered in bedsores".
 Doctors informed McGrath's mother that he might never walk again.
 McGrath was eventually able to recover from his episode and resume his sporting career.